RacimZz/Rhino-VR/README.md

 Each video is designed to provide a clear understanding of how the plugin operates and the potential it holds for designers, architects, and developers working in the field of 3D modeling and VR.

 ## 🎥 Usage
-Feel free to explore the videos to get insights into the plugin's capabilities.
-For those interested in the technical details or in contributing to the project, please refer to the main code repository [here](https://drive.google.com/drive/folders/1dvyUFiwMuhgVZudEV7qf73dHN3fY7AeW?usp=drive_link).
+Feel free to explore the videos to get insights into the plugin's capabilities [here](https://drive.google.com/drive/folders/1dvyUFiwMuhgVZudEV7qf73dHN3fY7AeW?usp=drive_link).

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.